immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28659 - [SC - Insight] Reentrancy in BorrowerOperationsflashLoan enabl....md

 # Reentrancy in BorrowerOperations.flashLoan(), enabling an attacker to borrow unlimited eBTC exceeding the maxFlashLoan limit

-Submitted on Fri Feb 23 2024 02:12:41 GMT-0400 (Atlantic Standard Time) by @OxG0P1 for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 23rd 2024 at 08:12:41 UTC by @OxG0P1 for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28659